Explore, Establish, Exploit: Red Teaming Language Models from Scratch: Discussion

-\textbf{Future work:} Additional progress could be made involving each step of the pipeline.
-For the explore step, K-means-based diversity sampling is the only tool that we used to unsupervisedly find a diverse set of model behaviors.
-We use embeddings from a sentence embedding model, but further work on leveraging latent information from the model could be valuable \cite{burns2022discovering}.
-For the Establish step, we are able to use one LLM to evaluate the outputs of other language models, but we found that the end result was not successful.
-Continued work to improve on this may be valuable (e.g. \cite{bai2022constitutional}).
-For the exploit step, it remains an open problem of how to effectively produce highly diverse and fluent prompts that elicit harmful outputs.
-Our diversity approach was effective, but we still observed some amount of mode collapse.
-Most techniques discussed in \secref{sec:related_work} focus on synthesizing individual examples, and those that synthesize a distribution tend to exhibit mode collapse.
-We make progress on this by training our prompt generator to output a diverse distribution of responses.
-But more work is needed for red teaming models in a way that will produce many types of inputs that elicit failure.
+\textbf{Future work:} Additional progress could be made in different steps of the pipeline.
+For the Explore step, K-means-based diversity sampling is the only tool that we used to find a diverse subset of model behaviors.
+Others could be valuable as well.
+For the Establish step, applying our approach to cases in which the user has no prior notion of what failures beforehand could test how useful this approach is for finding unknown failure modes.
+Additional work to interpret and red-team models under different operationalizations of truth (e.g. common-knowledge vs. objective facts) would also be valuable.
+For the Exploit step, it remains an open problem of how to effectively produce highly diverse and fluent prompts that elicit harmful outputs.
+Our method to reward diversity was effective, but we still observed some degree of mode collapse.
+More work is needed for red-teaming models in a way that will produce highly diverse adversarial inputs.
+In-context reinforcement learning may be a valuable new avenue for exploration \citep{mehrabi2023flirt}

-\textbf{Conclusion:} As we find, red teaming language models can and often should be done from scratch.
-Key to this is a deliberative process of preference formation.
-To the best of our knowledge, this is the first work to demonstrate a way in which red teaming is competitive with simply using a harmful-text classifier to filter training examples and/or model outputs.
-We are also the first to scalably elicit dishonest completions from LLMs.
-However, we emphasize that work on red teaming large language models is still developing, and more is needed to design tools that efficiently characterize and elicit model failures.